signalfx/tracing-examples/opentelemetry-tracing/opentelemetry-dotnet/README.md

 You can instrument your application automatically or manually.
 Automatic instrumentation doesn't require any source code changes.
-Manual instrumentation requires adding and intializing the [OpenTelemetry .NET SDK](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry/README.md).
+Manual instrumentation requires adding and initializing the [OpenTelemetry .NET SDK](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry/README.md).
 Follow the links below for examples of these two instrumentation modes: